eggolib/eggolib.github.io/docs/types/power_types/game_event_listener.md

     In the context of this power, the 'actor' will be the entity that emitted the game event whilst the 'target' will be the entity that has the power.

-!!! warning

-    Currently, this power type does not allow for both the `bientity_condition` and `block_condition` fields to be present.
-One will have to choose **one** of the fields:

-    * `bientity_condition` - the power will only listen to game events emitted by entities.
-    * `block_condition` - the power will only listen to game events emitted by blocks.

 ### Fields

 Field | Type | Default | Description